pereorga/minimalist-web-notepad/README.md

 ======================

 This is a minimalist http://notepad.cc clone developed in PHP and jQuery.
-Normalize.css and Tabby jQuery plugin are optional.
+It includes Normalize.css and Tabby jQuery plugin.

 See http://orga.cat/notes to see it in action.